 Here, the speaker is helping, not giving orders.

-If we want to give detailed information on how to do or use something, we can use the imperatives.
+If we want to give detailed instructions on how to do or use something, we can use the imperatives.
 For example in cooking recipes or an electronic device manual.
+Look at the example:

 To Give Advice and Suggestion